 Straw poll #114

-Do you support defining the modes of AP coordination that share frequency resources with one or more APs within the AP candidate set only for:

-20 MHz channels allocated by a sharing AP to a shared AP within the BSS operating channel of the shared AP
+802.11be supports defining the modes of AP coordination that share frequency resources with one or more APs within the AP candidate set only for 20 MHz channels allocated by a sharing AP to a shared AP within the BSS operating channel of the shared AP.

-Note: 20 MHz channels allocated by a sharing AP within the 20 MHz channels on which the sharing AP gained channel access [#SP114]
+Note: 20 MHz channels allocated by a sharing AP within the 20 MHz channels on which the sharing AP gained channel access. [#SP114]

 [20/0560r0 (Multi-AP Configuration and Resource Allocation, Po-Kai Huang, Intel), SP#2, Y/N/A: 50/7/43]